st3r4g/swvkc/README.md

 * Start the program from the Linux console (not inside another X11/Wayland compositor)
 * Pass it the client (and its arguments) you want to run
-* Press F1 to exit [will change soon]
+* Hold the LEFTMETA (Win) key and press ESC to exit
-* To change focus: hold the LEFTMETA (Win) key and start to type the client name until an unambiguous match is found
+* To change focus: hold LEFTMETA and start to type the client name until an unambiguous match is found
 * Keyboard settings (such as layout) are set through XKB_DEFAULT\* environmental variables.